fran6t/ExhibMyDrone/README.md

 ## various

 __Change log__:
+- 28/09/2021 For big sphere add possibility loading with mode tile, now directory name-of-sphere.d contain directory src and tiles and thumbnail
 - 24/09/2021 Update Longitude Lattitude Poi when panorama is assembled by Hugin or obtain with function "Share Dji app Album"
 - 19/09/2021 Correction of translation, and bug in search, addition of index.html when calling gest-form.php to prevent browsing of spheres directories
 - 16/09/2021 Start of implementation of multi-lingual version (For the moment only Readme.md README-fr.md, index.php, parametre.php)